-Payment in most places is preferred, and in some places only, by card – contactless is the best choice.
+Payment in most places is preferred by card – contactless is the best choice.

-Some will take your temperature on arrival, most will ask you to put on gloves and all require masks.
+Some will take your temperature on arrival, and all require masks.
 There are no limits on how many members of a family can go in at any one time, but there is an overall limit on capacity.

 The bottom line

 In most cases you can rely on the staff and signage to tell you what you need to do, but that’s no substitute for using some common sense and taking responsibility for your own health and that of people around you.

 - Give other people as much space as you can

 - Wear a mask when indoors in public